 Medical Student Information

-The orthopaedic elective offers students an opportunity to learn about the evaluation and
+The Orthopaedic Sub-Internship offers students an opportunity to acquire and demonstrate

-The student will develop an approach to the evaluation of the orthopaedic patient.
+The sub-intern will develop a comprehensive approach to the care of hospitalized,

 - Enhance problem-solving skills in the daily evaluation and management of his/her patients.